The question is, do you all believe that this student loan program is fully paid for?

 It'll mitigate Russia's economy completely.

-And it would help out our ranchers and help out all the people that sustain us every day.
+And it would help our farmers and it would help out our ranchers and help out all the people that sustain us every day.

-800-941 Sean is our number.
+800-941-Sean is our number.

-This is this is gonna get bad.
+This is going to get bad.

-All right, quick break, right back to the phones.
+All right, quick break right back to the phones.

 Do we have a shot at that Senate race against Michael Bennett there?